JiaweiTan/CZ2002-OODP-Assignment/README.md

 The restaurant operates in 2 sessions (AM : 11am – 3pm, PM : 6pm – 10pm).

-## MainMenu.java
+## src

+All the classes and code is saved in this folder.
-Main user interface hence, everything should start running from here.
+MainMenu.java is the main user interface hence, everything should start running from here.

 ## Input text files